 If you have questions regarding how much support your child should be receiving from their non-custodial parent, our skilled Washington child support attorney can help you calculate this sum and secure a legally binding order.
 Contact John L. Davis PLLC to learn more about how best to proceed with getting the amount of child support you and your kids need and deserve.

 Support orders can be established by either the courts or the DSHS.
 The courts and DSHS both rely on the Washington Child Support Guidelines to assist them in establishing the amount of child support required.
 The child’s age and the parents’ net incomes are two of the primary variables used to establish a support order.
-Other factors include how much time the child spends with the non-custodial parent, any special needs the child may have and whether or not the parent paying support is already providing for another child.
+Other factors include how much time the child spends with the non-custodial parent, any special needs the child may have, and whether or not the parent paying support is already providing for another child.

 The state of Washington begins by adding up the incomes of both parents and subtracting their respective financial obligations.
 This calculation is reached pursuant to the proportion of total income each parent contributes.
 However, the state can choose to deviate from this amount if other factors apply, such as the presence of other income-generating adults in the household, or in cases where either parent enjoys significant wealth.

-At John L. Davis PLLC, we help our clients with the enforcement or modification of existing child support orders.
+At John L. Davis PLLC, we help our clients with the enforcement of existing child support orders.
 Contact our Vancouver office to schedule your initial consultation with our dedicated child support attorney.
 Attorney John L. Davis will have your back for as long as it takes to ensure that the rights and interests of your child are protected both now and in the future.

 John L. Davis PLLC helps Vancouver residents with family, business and real estate law matters, as well as cases resulting in litigation.
 Call (360) 597-4740 to learn more about how Mr. Davis can help you and those you love most.